drybell/CEEO-Workshop/README.md

 This workshop will mostly be using Terminal/Git Bash and `git`.
 If you feel comfortable on GitHub Desktop, feel free to follow along on there (you might not get the most out of this workshop, however)

-1. Open up your terminal, `cd` to your CEEO workspace (if you don't have one, make one with `mkdir`), and run `https://github.com/drybell/CEEO-Workshop.git`.
+1. Open up your terminal, `cd` to your CEEO workspace (if you don't have one, make one with `mkdir`), and run `git clone https://github.com/drybell/CEEO-Workshop.git`.
 Don't forget to run `cd CEEO-Workshop` to enter the directory

 2. Create a branch by using this protocol `git branch [firstname]-[lastinitial]/test` For example, I'll run `git branch daniel-r/test`